 Pierre Hermé | 8 macarons: €23

 Dalloyau is one of the oldest macaron maker in Paris, starting back in 1682.
-Dalloyau isn’t limited to just macarons.
+This one isn’t limited to just macarons.
 In fact, this award-winning pâtissier and chocolatier is also well-known for being the birthplace of the classic Opéra dessert.
 This one includes layers of biscuit, chocolate and coffee crem.
 Also worth a try when you stop by.

 Dalloyau | 8 macarons: €19.90